 Pro Tip: Focus on bending at the elbow, as this will increase the tension placed on the triceps.

-9. Incline Dumbbell Triceps Kickback
+9. Dumbbell Triceps Kickback

-The dumbbell kickback is an isolation movement that targets the long and medial head of the triceps.
-By performing this on an incline bench, rather than bent over, you allow the shoulders to be placed in a more stable position which allows you to perform them with better technique.
+By performing this on an incline bench rather than bent over, you allow the shoulders to be placed in a more stable position, allowing you to perform them with better technique.

 How To Do It